dieterich-lab/DCC/README.rst

 ========
 The detection of circRNAs from RNAseq data through DCC can be summarised by three steps:

 1. Map RNAseq data from quality checked fastq files.
 For paired end data, it is recommended to map the with two pairs jointly, and **also** separately.
-This is because STAR does not output reads or read pairs which have more more than one chimeric junctions.
+This is because STAR does not output reads or read pairs which have more than one chimeric junctions.

 2. Prepare files needed by DCC.
 In summary, only one file is mandatory: 'samplesheet', which specifies where your Chimeric.out.junction files are stored, with one sample per line.
 Three other files are recommended: 1).
 'Repetitive_regions.gtf', a GTF format annotation of repetitive regions, which is used to filter out circRNA candidates from repetitive regions.
 2).
 For paired end sequencing, 'mate1' and 'mate2', which are Chimeric.out.junction files from mate separate mapping.

 3. Run DCC.
-DCC can be run for different perpers with different models.
+DCC can be run for different purpose with different models.
 In summary, 1) Run DCC to detect circRNAs and host gene expression (use -D and -G option ) 2).
 Run DCC only to detec circRNAs (use -D option only).

+..
 3) Run DCC to count host gene expression with a custom provided circRNA list in BED format (use -G option, provide custom circRNA with -C option).

 ========================
 Step by step tutorial
 ========================
 In this tutorial, we use Westholm et al. data as an example.
-The data are paired end, stranded RiboMinus RNAseq data from Drosophila.melanogaster, consisting of samples 3 developmental stages (1days, 4days and 20days) from heads.
+The data are paired end, stranded RiboMinus RNAseq data from Drosophila.melanogaster, consisting of samples of 3 developmental stages (1days, 4days and 20days) collected from heads.
 You can download the data as fastq files with NCBI SRA accession number: SRP001696.

 1. Map RNA-seq data with STAR (Dobin et al., 2013).
 Note that --alignSJoverhangMin and --chimJunctionOverhangMin should use the same value, to make the circRNA expression and linear gene expression level comparable.

-* Do pairs joined mapping first if your data is paired end, and then do mates separate mapping.
+* Do pairs joined mapping first.
+If your data are paired end, do additional mates separate mapping.
 If the data is single end, only one mapping step is needed.
+In this case, we have PE sequencing data.

 .. code-block:: bash